-With most courses now being delivered fully online as of March 23, 2020, some of you may have questions about what online learning is like.
+With some courses being delivered fully online, you may have questions about what online learning is like.
 Whether you’ve never taken an online class, have limited experience or are already an all-online student – this guide will help you achieve success at Roane State.

 - Ask questions and communicate.
-Your instructors are providing information on how your class will continue online.
+Your instructors will provide information on how your class will be delivered online.
 Review all the information they send to you and ask questions if you do not understand.
 Continue to communicate remotely with your instructor as long as online learning continues.
 They are there to help you achieve success.

 - Create a work area at home.
 You’ll need a dedicated space that can serve as your remote classroom.
 Try to keep this area as quiet, organized and distraction-free as possible so you can focus.
 This is where you’ll be studying, reading, watching lectures, writing papers, taking quizzes/tests, and checking email and Momentum for updates from your instructor.
 Try not to let household chores or other responsibilities cross over into your class time.

 - Test your internet connection.
 You’ll need reliable, secure internet access when you begin courses online.
 If you are unable to get internet service at your home or have an additional accessibility challenge, notify your instructor immediately.
 They will help you find a solution.
 You can also check with the internet service provider(s) in your area about any special offers for students during extenuating circumstances such as these.
 Additionally, you can email email@example.com for assistance.

 - Have questions about Momentum?
 Momentum is where you go to access your courses, it is Roane State’s learning management system.
 Momentum is the online area where you take your online courses.
 If you need assistance, send an email to firstname.lastname@example.org with your questions and someone will respond to help you.